-Completed Emergency Services Instructor I state summary forms shall be forwarded to the WTCS FSEO for processing.
-Emergency Services Instructor I candidates have two years from the date of completion of the training course to satisfy the Prerequisites for Certification.

-Those failing to do so must complete the course again before being allowed to participate in the examination process.
+Completed FESI-I state summary forms shall be forwarded to the WTCS FSEO for processing.
+FESI-I candidates have two years from the date of completion of the training course to satisfy the prerequisites for certification.
+Those failing to do so must complete the course again before being allowed to participate in the certification examination process.

-• An Emergency Services Instructor I candidate who satisfies all components of the certification process will receive Wisconsin Emergency Services Instructor I certification (NFPA 1041 Standard, current edition).
+• A FESI-I candidate who satisfies all components of the certification process will receive an accredited Wisconsin Fire and Emergency Services Instructor-I certification (NFPA 1041 Standard, Chapter 4, 2019 edition).

-• Emergency Services Instructor I certification expires five (5) years from date of issue.
+• Wisconsin FESI-I certification expires five (5) years from the date of certification issuance; the expiration date is printed on the certificate.